 As with most all-natural cleaning methods, this one swaps harsh chemicals for elbow grease.
 So plan to spend time, but very little money, to get your grout looking great again.

 - Small bowl of warm water

-- Plenty of cleaning rags or microfiber cloths.
+- Plenty of microfiber cloths.

 - Add the baking soda to the small bowl of warm water to make a thick paste.

 - Scrub the baking soda paste into the grout lines.
 This is where the elbow grease helps… or the extension scrubber.